About the Waco Wild West

 Rickey Taylor

 Married with two children and four grandchildren.
 Involved with WWW100 since 1999.
-Currently serving on Board of Directors.
 Official duty is to show up early and work late.
 Set up of registration area, pick up of rest station supplies and assisting with registration are some of my duties.
 I also work sag on and make sure the rest stops get set up and have ice before the first riders arrive.

 Days till the Waco Wild West